BlogEmployee Communication Best Practices

 Another great approach is town halls.
 These can be a common feature of change communications.
 For example, you can use a question submission or voting option that allows employees to engage with executive leaders during the Q&A segment of a town hall.
 This can ensure that the discussion is a two-way stream and focused on the topics employees care most about.

-Cerkl Broadcast Is designed to maximize communication efforts and is ideal for M&As and other changes an organization needs to manage.
+Cerkl Broadcast is designed to maximize communication efforts and is ideal for M&As and other changes an organization needs to manage.
 A key feature is that it enables you to target the right people using the channels of communication they want to use.
 You can personalize messages to show they are meant for them and not the entire organization.
 The platform offers full analytics so you know when people respond.

 What’s Next?

 Is your organization facing change?
 Do you have a solid change management communication plan in place?
 Do you have an efficient internal communication platform?
 Are you still asking the question, why is internal communication important?
 If you can see how important it is, have you assessed the effectiveness of your internal communication strategy?
 Do you focus on employee engagement?
 Are you still weighing up your needs and trying to assess them?
-Tough questions that can be challenging to answer.
-Our white paper, The Importance of Internal Communication, discusses internal comms and employee engagement.
-It also highlights the positive effects of excellent internal comms.
-However, the big plus for you will be a dedicated section that digs into the value of internal communication in acquisitions and mergers.
-Download it today.
-It’s free.

 Download Free